IGME-202-2221/project-1-Brandon-Korn/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: topdown
--   Camera Movement: _How does the camera move in your game? (if at all)_
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Camera Movement:The camera moves up the map, so the player is always moving forwards at least a little
+-   Player Health: Multiple lives notated in the bottom, like galaga
--   End Condition: _How does a game/round/level end?_
+-   End Condition: There will be a final boss at the end of each level
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: Scoring is based on the number of hits

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+Play as the retired ace pilot from the Space Wars who after a nice vaction at Mars, flys back to see earth blockaded by the old enemy, the Karaxians.
+Now, to make it home, you must fly and shoot your way past the Karaxian ships and blast through their blockade to make it safely back to your family.

 ### Controls

 -   Movement
-    -   Up:
+    -   Up: W
-    -   Down:
+    -   Down: S
-    -   Left:
+    -   Left: A
-    -   Right:
+    -   Right: D
--   Fire:
+-   Fire: SPACE

 ## You Additions

-_List out what you added to your game to make it different for you_
+ -- Custom Enemy types
+ -- Bosses
+ -- Customly designed levels

 ## Sources